 So when you shop, be sure to choose colors that will not only look good in fall, but will look amazing in spring too.

 Do Pansies Come Back Every Year?

 No, pansies are annuals, but they do cooler temperatures.

 Since pansies do not last through the dog days of summer, you’ll get more out of them by planting them in fall.

 Pro Tip: When choosing pansies, go with a color that will look equally as good in spring.

 While annuals provide seasonal color, I plant perennials as much as possible because they return yearly and add color without having to plant again every year.

-While it is true perennials are a little more work than annuals because they need to be cleaned up in fall or spring, they attract lots of pollinators including butterflies, hummingbirds and bees.
+While it is true perennials are a little more work than annuals because they need to be cleaned up in fall or spring and divided every now again to maintain plant health, they attract lots of pollinators including butterflies, hummingbirds and bees.

 If you plan your garden well, you can have a succession of blooms through the entire growing season.

 Why You Need to Plant Sedum Autumn Joy